d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ### Tuner

 Finally, we need a component running the optimizer and doing some book-keeping of the results.
-The following code does that for sequential execution (one training job after the next) and will serve as basic example.
+The following code implements a sequential execution of the HPO process (one training job after the next) and will serve as a basic example.
 We will later use **Syne Tune** for more sophisticated distributed HPO cases.

 ```{.python .input  n=12}
 %%tab pytorch, mxnet, tensorflow